vladigleba/vladigleba.github.io/source/_posts/2014-01-17-testing-ruby-on-rails-apps.markdown

 ## Peace of Mind

 How many times have you found yourself wanting to refactor an ugly mess of code, but due to the fear of breaking things, you ended up ditching the effort all together?
 This happens to me all the time, and I hate it.
 It doesn’t need be this way though.
-Since adding test cases to phindee, I’ve refactored more than half of my helper functions without any worry of breaking things.
+Since adding test cases to Phindee, I’ve refactored more than half of my helper functions without any worry of breaking things.

 But it gets better.
 Testing not only allows you to refactor with confidence, you also get to deploy with confidence, and this comes as part of the package, without any additional effort.